Joe, Hunter Biden seen golfing with Ukraine gas company exec back in 2014, photo shows

 “And now, he made a lie when he said he never spoke to his son,” Trump said.
 “Of course you spoke to your son!”

-Biden has acknowledged on camera that, when he was vice president, he successfully pressured Ukraine to fire top prosecutor Viktor Shokin, who was investigating Burisma Holdings — where Hunter had a lucrative role on the board despite limited relevant expertise.
+Biden has acknowledged on camera that in spring 2016, when he was vice president, he successfully pressured Ukraine to fire top prosecutor Viktor Shokin.
+At the time, Shokin was investigating Burisma Holdings — where Hunter had a lucrative role on the board despite limited relevant expertise.

 The vice president threatened to withhold $1 billion in critical U.S. aid if Shokin was not fired.